halangode/MapNavigationApp/README.md

 # MapNavigationApp
-An android application that shows different routes to selected source and destinations.
-This application also displays the directions.
+This is an Android application that shows shortest routes to selected Source and Destination in a map.
+This application uses Google Maps, Google Places APIs and various libraries like Retrofit, RxAndroid and RxJava.